wizardbear/lumen-vue/README.md

-# lumen-vue
+# vue-on-lumen
-lumen framework + vueJs
+vueJS on the lumen framework